|22 km/14 mi - Circular||448 m/1470 ft||Hard|

 Starting and finishing at the Ferry Terminal in Yarmouth.
 The route is ideal for those coming by foot from Lymington via the Wightlink Ferry.

 The route follows the River Yar to Freshwater.
-You then make our way to Freshwater Bay, where you climb to the Tennyson Monument.
+We then make our way to Freshwater Bay, where we climb to the Tennyson Monument.

 Making our way to The Needles.
 You then drop down to Alum Bay to rise again on to Headon Warren.